-Furthermore, by 1970, there were more than fifty craters found on Earth.
-However, that work was still deemed controversial until pictures of the Moon’s surface brought by the Apollo Moon missions verified that impact cratering is a standard geological process outside our own Earth.
+Furthermore, by 1970, more than fifty craters were found on Earth.
+However, that work was still controversial until pictures of the Moon’s surface brought by the Apollo Moon missions verified that impact cratering is a standard geological process outside our Earth.

-Moon crater Tycho stands out because it’s still entirely new with an assessed age of 108 million years.
-This is far younger than the 3.9 billion years for many big Moon craters.
+Moon crater Tycho stands out because it’s still entirely new, with an assessed age of 108 million years.
+This is far younger than the 3.9 billion years for managing Moon craters.
 And we know its date of birth because the Apollo 17 astronauts seized a sample from one of the rays and delivered it back to Earth for study in 1972.

 An 8–10 kilometer-wide asteroid dug Moon crater Tycho during Earth’s Cretaceous Period when dinosaurs yet clomped through fields and woodlands.
 The 86-kilometer-diameter Moon crater Tycho sits at the epicenter of a web of dazzling and abundant rays produced by massive rocks hurled outward from the impact.

 Tycho Crater does not disappoint!
 This elevation plot displays Tycho’s floor, two internal terraces, its increasingly sagging but still steep inner wall, its still-sharp rim, and its sloping flank.
 Thstoryot shows elevation along a line running through the center of the red parallelogram in the non-anaglyph image above.
 The picture below shows from left (north) to right (south).